 Difficult conversations are an inevitable part of every workplace.
-They are the moments that test clarity and courage, and they are the conversations we often postpone, soften, or rehearse endlessly in our heads — the feedback we need to give, perhaps, or the expectations we need to reset.
+They are the moments that test clarity and courage, and they are the conversations we often postpone, soften, or rehearse endlessly in our heads.

 Sometimes, they are called crucial conversations, and for good reason.
 In these moments, the stakes are usually high.
 The outcome can influence relationships and even the trajectory of a team or organisation.
-A conversation about missed deadlines, for instance, can affect not just an individual’s growth but also team morale.
-A discussion about repeated microaggressions can determine whether someone feels psychologically safe at work.
+A conversation about missed deadlines, for instance, can affect not just an individual’s growth but also team morale, while a discussion about repeated microaggressions can determine whether someone feels psychologically safe at work.
 These are conversations that shape not only outcomes but the culture of an organisation itself.

 So why are they difficult?